influxdata/docs-v2/content/influxdb/clustered/admin/scale-cluster.md

 ### Horizontally scale a component

-To horizontally scale a component in your InfluxDB cluster, increase or decrease the number of replicas for the component in the `spec.package.spec.resources` property in your `AppInstance` resource and [apply the change](#apply-your-changes).
+To horizontally scale a component in your InfluxDB cluster, increase or decrease the number of replicas for the component and [apply the change](#apply-your-changes).

 {{% warn %}}
 #### Only use the AppInstance to scale component replicas